 - Manage a portfolio of Canadian and U.S. equities with real money

-- You will work as an Analyst, Portfolio Manager, Chief Executive Officer, or Chief Investment Officer
+- Work as an Analyst, Portfolio Manager, Chief Executive Officer, or Chief Investment Officer

-- You will be enrolled in one of the Investment Management Courses
+- Be enrolled in one of the Investment Management Courses

-- You will work with a small team of peer students and will be guided by Finance Professors
+- Work with a small team of peer students and will be guided by Finance Professors

-- You will be mentored by a professional from the financial services industry
+- Be mentored by a professional from the financial services industry

-- You will monitor existing equity holdings in industry sectors, make new equity selections, prepare equity research reports and present and defend your recommendations to the investment team, faculty and industry professionals
+- Monitor existing equity holdings in industry sectors, make new equity selections, prepare equity research reports and present and defend your recommendations to the investment team, faculty and industry professionals

-- You will learn how to measure and report the performance of your portfolio to industry professionals
+- Learn how to measure and report the performance of your portfolio to industry professionals

 What students will get out of this